List databases

 replicationLag

-Number of transactions the current database is behind compared to the database on the primary instance.
+The number of transactions the current database is behind compared to the most up-to-date allocation of that database.
 The lag is expressed in negative integers.
 In standalone environments, the value is always 0.

 INTEGER